Michelle Lujan Grisham: 2008

 Lujan Grisham resigned as Secretary of Health in order to run for the United States House of Representatives in the 2008 elections, losing in the Democratic primary to Martin Heinrich, who won with 44% of the vote.
 New Mexico Secretary of State Rebecca Vigil-Giron ranked second with 25% and Lujan Grisham ranked third with 24%.

+2010

+Lujan Grisham was elected to the Bernalillo County Commission, serving from 2010 to 2012.
+In August 2012, she resigned to focus on her congressional race.

 2012

 Lujan Grisham sought the Democratic nomination for the House again in 2012 after Heinrich decided to run for the United States Senate.
 She won the nomination, defeating Marty Chavez and Eric Griego.
 She defeated Janice Arnold-Jones, a former member of the New Mexico House of Representatives, in the November general election, 59%–41%.

 2014

 Lujan Grisham defeated Republican Mike Frese in the 2014 elections, 59% to 41%.

 2016

 In 2016, Lujan Grisham defeated Republican Richard Priem, receiving 179,380 votes (65.1%) to Priem's 96,061 (34.9%).

 Tenure

 Lujan Grisham was sworn in as a member of Congress on January 3, 2013.
-In 2016, she was one of nine members of Congress who took a trip to Baku that was later found to have been secretly funded by the government of Azerbaijan; she had to turn over gifts the country gave her to the House Clerk after an ethics investigation.
+In 2016, she was one of nine members of Congress who took a trip to Baku who were later found to have been secretly funded by the government of Azerbaijan; she had to turn over gifts the country gave her to the House Clerk after an ethics investigation.
 Both the Office of Congressional Ethics and House Ethics Committee found lawmakers and aides had no way of knowing the trip was being funded improperly.

 Also in 2016, Lujan Grisham was selected as the chair of the Congressional Hispanic Caucus.

 Lujan Grisham resigned her House seat as of December 31, 2018, to assume the governorship of New Mexico the following day.